birdhalfbaked/explore-atproto/README.md

-# explore-atproto
+# Exploring ATProto

-Exploration of ATProto.
-Including SDK usage and PDS shenanigans
+There is for now only the `client` sub folder which has some fun implementations of a quick and dirty light wrapper for the Typescript ATProto client.